U.S. flag

 40. If my financial institution receives a wire going to an embassy in a sanctioned country, can we process the transaction?

 This depends on the program.
-If you have a payment involving an embassy in a targeted country, please contact OFAC Compliance for directions (1-800-540-6322).
+If you have a payment involving an embassy in a targeted country, please contact OFAC Compliance's hotline for directions.

 Released on September 10, 2002